 She asked us more questions, ordered me an ultrasound on my ovaries and uterus as well as blood tests for various days throughout my next period.
 She also gave me some weight targets to aim for and an appointment in four months for a follow up.
 She said she would hope to see me next time with some news (i.e being pregnant) but I’m not looking that far ahead to be honest.
 I can’t build my hopes up for something that might not happen.

 I walked out of the appointment feeling like I had won the lottery, I literally cried the whole way home.
 Finally, I’ve been taken seriously and I’m now in the system with some targets to aim for.
-My next steps are to lose at least 2.5 stone in the next four months, my husband has an appointment to rule out any issues and I’m to take my medication as well as folic acid.
+My next steps are to lose at least 2.5 stone in the next four months, my husband has an appointment with male fertility testing from Fertility Plus to rule out any issues and I’m to take my medication as well as folic acid.
 I’m so happy to finally get on the way.
 I’m so hoping this is our year.
 Fingers crossed!

 I’m going to throw everything I have on making sure I achieve the consultants targets in the next four months.
 Failure is simply not an option.
 I need this help and have to do everything in my power to get there.
 I just have to!
 The future of my family is in my hands and it’s pretty much now or never!